Hog-CERN/Hog/docs/02-User-Manual/02-Hog-CI/04-HOG-YAML.md

 - `PROJECT_NAME` : (**Mandatory**) name of the Hog project to open
 - `HOG_IP_NJOBS` : (**Optional**) number of jobs to generate the IP products.
 It shall be defined in your [Gitlab CI/CD variables](02-setup-CI.md#environment-variables).
 Default: 4
 - `HOG_IP_EOS_PATH`: (**Optional**) path to the EOS folder where the IP generated results are stored.
 If defined, the stage will copy the IP products from EOS without relaunching the IP synthesis/implementation to speed up the pipeline.
-If the IP products on EOS are outdated, the script will regenerate the products and upload them to EOS.
+If the IP products on EOS are outdated, the script will regenerate and upload them to EOS.
 It shall be defined in your [Gitlab CI/CD variables](02-setup-CI.md#environment-variables).

 The resulting stage in your `.gitlab-ci.yml` file, for the project `my_project` is,